-Dotted with magnificent estates and castles, laced with fragrant vineyards, and steeped in centuries of tradition, the sun-dappled countryside of the Czech Republic is a hiker’s paradise.
+Dotted with magnificent estates and castles, laced with fragrant vineyards, and steeped in centuries of tradition, the sun-dappled countryside of Czechia (Czech Republic) is a hiker’s paradise.
 Set off on foot in the heart of Moravian wine country, sampling famed vintages and exploring Renaissance-era villages frozen in time.
 Walk through sculpted parklands from Valtice to Lednice; delve into the archaeological treasures of Dolní Věstonice; and go hiking in Podyjí National Park, where remnants of the Iron Curtain still stand.
 Then venture into the wild landscapes of southern Bohemia, exploring splendidly preserved medieval towns en route to the soaring spires of Prague.

 Hike the limestone hills of Pálava, part of a UNESCO Biosphere Reserve, and explore the richly designed landscapes of the Lednice-Valtice area.

 Sample Moravia’s renowned wines and discover its enchanting villages, estates, and castles on foot.

 Stroll amid ponds and pine forests in southern Bohemia.